Cons: Small burner head, poor wind performance, not great fuel efficiency

 |$59.89 at Amazon|

 Compare at 2 sellers

-|Pros||Tiny, light, cheap||Lightweight, works in the wind, great piezo lighter, very stable for small canister stove||Works in the wind, great for simmering, best of the best||Compact, light, fast boil time, stable, insulated pot||Lightweight, easy to use, good at simmering, piezo igniter|
+|Pros||Tiny, light, cheap||Lightweight, works in the wind, great piezo igniter, fuel efficient, very stable for a small canister stove||Compact, lightweight, works well in the wind, great for simmering||Ultralight, fuel efficient, affordable, quick to boil even in wind||Good at simmering, simple operation|

 |Fuel Efficiency (25%)|